Rigidity around Poisson Submanifolds: Introduction

-Conversely, given a transitive Lie algebroid $(A,[\cdot,\cdot],\rho)$ over a symplectic manifold $(S,\omega_S)$, one forms the isotropy bundle of $A$, $\mathfrak{g}(A):=\ker(\rho)$; similar to the linear Poisson structures, $\mathfrak{g}(A)^*$ carries a Poisson structure $\pi_A$, which is well defined on a neighborhood $N(A)$ of $S$ (identified with the zero section), such that $(S,\omega_S)$ is a symplectic leaf of $(N(A),\pi_A)$ and $A$ can be recovered as the Lie algebroid corresponding to this leaf: $A\cong A_S$.
-The Poisson manifold $(N(A),\pi_{A})$ was first constructed by Vorbjev \cite{Vorobjev} to serve as the first order approximation of a Poisson structure around a symplectic leaf.
+Conversely, using the data of a transitive Lie algebroid $(A,[\cdot,\cdot],\rho)$ over a symplectic manifold $(S,\omega_S)$, Vorobjev constructed in \cite{Vorobjev} a Poisson manifold $(N(A),\pi_A)$ which serves as \textbf{the first order local model} of a Poisson structure around a symplectic leaf.
+The space $N(A)$ is an open set in $\mathfrak{g}(A)^*$, where $\mathfrak{g}(A):=\ker(\rho)$ is the isotropy bundle.
+The Poisson manifold $(N(A),\pi_A)$ has $(S,\omega_S)$ (viewed as the zero section) as a symplectic leaf, and $A$ can be recovered as the transitive Lie algebroid corresponding to this leaf: $A\cong A_S$.
+The construction depends on the choice of a linear left inverse to the inclusion $\mathfrak{g}(A)\subset A$, but, up to isomorphisms around $S$, the outcome does not depend on this choice (see subsection \ref{subsection_the_local} for more details).

-We recall the following normal form result in this setting (Theorem 1 \cite{CrMa}):
+In this setting, we recall the following normal form result (Theorem 1 \cite{CrMa}):

-\begin{startheorem}[The normal form theorem from \cite{CrMa}] Let $(M,\pi)$ be a Poisson manifold and $(S,\omega_S)$ a compact symplectic leaf.
-If the Lie algebroid $A_S$ is integrable and the 1-connected Lie groupoid integrating it is compact and its $s$-fibers have vanishing de Rham cohomology in degree two, then a neighborhood of $S$ in $(M,\pi)$ is Poisson-diffeomorphic to a neighborhood of the zero section in the local model $(N(A_S),\pi_{A_S})$. \end{startheorem}
+\begin{startheorem}[The normal form theorem from \cite{CrMa}] Let $(M,\pi)$ be a Poisson manifold, with $(S,\omega_S)$ a compact symplectic leaf.
+If the restricted Lie algebroid $A_S:=T^*M|_S$ is integrable and the 1-connected Lie groupoid integrating it is compact and its $s$-fibers have vanishing de Rham cohomology in degree two, then a neighborhood of $S$ in $(M,\pi)$ is Poisson-diffeomorphic to a neighborhood of the zero section in the local model $(N(A_S),\pi_{A_S})$. \end{startheorem}

 In the case of fixed points this is equivalent to Conn's result.\\